The Infant Classroom

 A Montessori environment understands the uniqueness of each infant.
-It is a teacher’s job to assess and learn from observation what the infants and parent’s needs are in order to forge a successful partnership.
+It is a teacher’s job to assess and learn from observation what the infant’s and parent’s needs are in order to forge a successful partnership.
 Through an initial observation with you and your child the teacher learns how you hold your infant, how you play with them, how you put them to sleep, how you quiet them, change them, feed them.
-While observing you with your infant the teacher learns your preferences in parenting and can develop a routine for your baby in which they feel safe and loved.
+While observing you with your infant the teacher learns your preferences in parenting and will mirror that routine for your baby in the classroom.
+This helps make each child feel safe and loved!

 As the child changes, their environment will reflect their needs.
-An infant has many developmental needs; physical, emotional and intellectual.
-The teachers’ job is to keep up with your child’s growth in each area.
+An infant has many physical, emotional, and intellectual developmental needs.
+The teacher’s job is to keep up with your child’s growth in each area.
 Through observation the teacher will assess if your infant is ready for the next step of their development.
-Our classroom environment will change as the infants are ready for new milestone.
+Our classroom environment will change as the infants are ready for new milestones and challenges.

 Many of the toys will be interactive and natural.
 We will use natural materials for touching; cotton, wool, silk and wood.
-Rattles will be of many varieties, shapes, colors and tones.
+Rattles will vary in material, shapes, colors and tones.
 Infants are visual learners.
 Face time with adults and other infants, looking in mirrors and visual stimuli are some of the many ways the teachers will keep the infants engaged.

 Key to a Montessori Infant Classroom is peace.
 Teachers will project calmness toward all infants and each other when speaking.
 Low lighting and soft music also make for a comfortable environment.
 We must be kind, respectful and always model desired behavior.